Wiltshire Planning Consultants

 Nutrient Neutrality in Wiltshire

-Nutrient Neutrality ensures new developments do not increase harmful nitrogen or phosphorus levels in sensitive waterways.
 Wiltshire is one of the most complex nutrient neutrality environments in England, affected by four separate catchments with different nutrient requirements; different parts of the county require phosphorus neutrality (River Avon, River Lambourn, Somerset Levels) or nitrogen neutrality (Solent via River Test).
-Unfortunately, Nutrient Neutrality can halt development completely.
-If you need early-stage, project-specific advice contact us here.

 Planning Applications in Wiltshire

 As well as acting as Planning Consultants we are ARB registered architects with over 25 years’ experience.
-Our site-specific planning proposals balance creativity with strategic insight.
-We use the following field-tested work stages to help clients in Wiltshire achieve successful planning outcomes:
+We support clients through all stages of the planning process, offering the following services:

-Design-Led Planning Advice in Wiltshire
+Contextual Planning Support in Wiltshire

 Wiltshire includes Salisbury, Devizes, and Trowbridge.
 About 2.1% of the county is Green Belt, framing minor urban edges.
 Known for heritage buildings, market towns, and historic streets, planning supports residential, commercial, and conversion projects.
-We can advise and support projects across Wiltshire.

 In the last year Wiltshire decided 3,734 applications which is well above the national average of 988.
 The approval rate was 93% (marginally above the national average of 88%) and 44% of applications were decided on time, (significantly below the national average of 59%).
 Stats updated March 2026 from gov. sources.
 See how Wiltshire performs relative to other LPAs in our LPA hub.